Saturday, February 8, 2025

 Tomorrow is 127 Day!

-127 Film Photography will feature 127-format photographs made on the 12th of July, 2024, in a special online exhibition.
+127 Film Photography will feature 127-format photographs made on January 27, 2025 in a special online exhibition.
 You're invited to participate!

 No fees, no competition, just a friendly virtual community joining together to make 127-format photos on